Trees You Can Tap for Syrup (Beyond the Sugar Maple)

 Ironwood

-Look for healthy trees that are at least 10 inches in diameter.
-Trees larger than 18 inches can support multiple taps.
+Choose healthy trees at least 10 inches in diameter.

 Metal spile and collection bucket attached to a tree for sap harvesting.